 Please note this site has financial relationships with American Express and this post may contain affiliate links.
 Read my Advertiser Disclosure policy here to learn more about my partners.

 The American Express Platinum Cards such as The Platinum Card® from American Express

-and Enhanced Business Platinum® Card from American Express OPEN are probably the best premium rewards credit cards when it comes to airport lounge access.
+and Business Platinum® Card from American Express OPEN are probably the best premium rewards credit cards when it comes to airport lounge access.
 When you fly, they provides access not only to their own network of Centurion Lounges, but also to Delta Sky Clubs, Priority Pass Lounges, Airspace Lounge, and now the Escape Lounge locations in the United States!

 There are currently three Escape Lounges in the United States, all of which have just opened in the last few years.
 These lounges are located in: Minneapolis-St. Paul International Airport (MSP), Oakland International Airport (OAK) and Bradley International Airport (BDL) near Hartford.